-This report is made solely to the Governing Body as a body in accordance with paragraph 10(1) of the College's Articles of Government.
-Our audit work has been undertaken so that we might state to the Governing Body those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the group and Academy and the Governing Body, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Board of Governors in accordance with paragraph 13(2) of the College's Articles of Government and section 124B of the Education Reform Act 1988.
+Our audit work has been undertaken so that we might state to the Board of Governors those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the Board of Governors for our audit work, for this report, or for the opinions we have formed.